ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 Contributor guide
 *****************

-This guide aims to help anyone who wished to contribute to the ``community.hashi_vault`` collection.
+This guide aims to help anyone who wishes to contribute to the ``community.hashi_vault`` collection.

 .. note::